Cooking food on an outdoor fireplace

 Grilling food is an ancient tradition.
 The flavour added by flame can only be improved by a classic marinade, a little herbal seasoning and of course the sound of dinner sizzling and cracking as it heats, making your mouth water long before the smell fills the air.

-But if you're asked to think about grilling food your imagination either wanders to the BBQ, or the kitchen.
-Few ever imagine that the outdoor fireplace could be the new home for delicious delicacies cooked before your amazed guests.
-And as a host, instead of leaving to go and cook just as the group is chatting away and the outdoor fire gets going, you now get to stay and enjoy their company.
+But if you're asked to think about grilling food, your imagination either wanders to the BBQ, or the kitchen.
+Few ever imagine that an outdoor fireplace could be the new home for delicious delicacies cooked before your amazed guests.
+And as a host, instead of leaving to go and cook in the kitchen, just as the group is chatting away and the outdoor fire gets going, you now get to stay and enjoy their company.

 Our Single Peak and Twin Peak fireplaces come with a swinging cooking grill as a standard inclusion, but any Trendz fireplace can be upgraded to include the grill too.
 Fresh from fire to platter your starters, main or sides may now only have metres to travel.

-There are a few hidden benefits to using your Trendz outdoor fireplace to cook on that go beyond convenience.
+There are a few hidden benefits to using your Trendz fireplace to cook on that go beyond convenience.
 One of them is the steel vs brick fireplace.

-Unlike many outdoor fireplaces a Trendz outdoor fireplace has a 6mm steel firebox, rather than a brick interior.
+Unlike many outdoor fireplaces a Trendz fireplace has a 6mm steel firebox, rather than a brick interior.
 This unique baffle design has multiple benefits.
 Most notable is that the firebox gets hot quickly enabling oven-like cooking to thoroughly and evenly cook things like meat.
 And because you're not waiting for the bricks to gather their warmth slowly you can get cooking quicker.

 As the fire fades use the built up heat in the steel and the embers below to cook a perfect pizza.
 Smoke fish, bread and any other food using the grill and amaze your guests by having their main meal on the grill as they watch.